keikhcheung/notes/notes/Atomic-research-helps-consolidate-locked-up-knowledge-in-an-organisation.md

 # Atomic research helps consolidate locked up knowledge in an organisation

 Atomic research formats raw data into **reusable, re-discoverable and re-factorable information** for subsequent inductive research.
-It lengthens the lifetime of research inputs, turn research tangible & concise, and, when successfully implemented, break silos & connect knowledge across departments.
+It lengthens the lifetime of research inputs, turns research tangible & concise, and, when successfully implemented, breaks silos & connects knowledge across departments.

 Implementing atomic research requires mostly a centralised research data hub with an **expanding taxonomy**.
 These are usually tags which mobilise/unlock every piece of raw material and cater it for different ways of eventual exploitation.
 The outcome of atomic research can be atomic insights—discovered across raw nuggets—and/or succinct reports (e.g. when observed insights are further proven by tests).